-The Primary Contractor and its BH-MCO must immediately notify the Department in writing if a Provider or Subcontractor is suspended, terminated, decredentialed or voluntarily withdraws from participation in the network after a review or investigation has commenced or as a result of suspected or confirmed Fraud, Waste or Abuse.
-The Primary Contractor or BH-MCO must also immediately notify the Department, in writing, if it terminates or suspends an employee as a result of suspected or confirmed Fraud, Waste, or Abuse.
+The Primary Contractor and its BH-MCO must immediately notify the Department's Bureau of Program Integrity and OMHSAS in writing if a Provider or Subcontractor is suspended, terminated, decredentialed or voluntarily withdraws from participation in the network after a review or investigation has commenced or as a result of suspected or confirmed Fraud, Waste or Abuse.
+The Primary Contractor and its BH-MCO must also immediately notify the Department's Bureau of Program Integrity and OMHSAS, in writing, if it terminates or suspends an employee as a result of suspected or confirmed Fraud, Waste, or Abuse.
 The notification must contain the reason for the action.
 Failure to provide this notification will result in sanctions, penalties, or other actions.